unnamedtiger/aura/README.md

 {
     "name": "buildbox-windows",
     "controller": "http://localhost:8420",
+    "runnerKey": "AURA_RUNNERKEY_buildbox-windows-0000000000000000000000000",
     "tags": ["native,windows"]
 }
 ```

 Set the `name` to what you just provided when creating the runner on the controller.
 Set `controller` so that the runner can reach the controller using that information.
+Set `runnerKey` to the key you got when you created the runner.
+It starts with `AURA_RUNNERKEY_`.
 Set `tags` to one or more tags that build jobs that this runner can handle will have.
 Read more about tags [here](docs/tags.md).